1. Will I have to pay any course tuition fees?

 Don’t let financial worries get in the way of your studies.
 We can give you practical, confidential advice on your situation and help you to start sorting the problems out.
 The Student Services Team on each of the college campuses will be happy to assist you with any queries you may have.
 Remember, we’re here to help you!

-The Money Advice Service offer free, impartial money advice to help you make choices throughout your life, whatever your circumstances.
+The Money Advice Service offers free, impartial money advice to help you make choices throughout your life, whatever your circumstances.
 If you would like advice on any financial matters or find out more visit